 While it is a testament to our sustainable development strategy, unfortunately it does mean that we are currently unable to accept dental applications.

-We utilise medical volunteers in the following roles: anaesthetists/paediatric anaesthetists, operating theatre, recovery room and pre/post-operative nurses, paediatricians, surgeons (plastic, oral maxillofacial, and cleft), paediatric cardiologists, paediatric intensivists and neonatologists.
-We also accept certified child life specialists/hospital play specialists, speech and language therapists, and biomed technicians.
-Areas such as administration, clinics, OB, psychology and schools generally do not meet this criteria.
+We use medical volunteers in the following roles: anaesthetists/paediatric anaesthetists, operating theatre, recovery room and pre/post-operative nurses, paediatricians, and surgeons (plastic, oral maxillofacial, and cleft).
+We also accept psychosocial providers (which includes hospital play specialists and more), and speech and language therapists.
+Areas such as administration, clinics, OB, and schools generally do not meet this criteria.

 Talk to us